Interlibrary Loan Instructions for Research Assistants

 • It may be necessary for the faculty to purchase a copy of the article from the publisher's website, using their research funds.

-• The Bluebook accommodates dot-com publications.
+• The Bluebook style includes citation format for web-based publications.

 • Chances of a successful ILL clues?: